fredroo/JasperPHP/README.md

 Then install it with: (Ubuntu/Debian)

 	$ sudo apt-get install default-jdk

+Or Then install it with: (CentOS/Fedora)

+	$ sudo yum install java-1.7.0-openjdk-devel

 Now run the `java -version` again and check if the output is ok.